OhioBWC - Basics: (Policy library) - File

 e.
 Death benefits.

-6. If the Special Claims staff determines that the claim is compensable, Special Claims staff shall send the claimant an “IW Introduction” letter to notify the claimant of the allowance, and as applicable:
+7. If the Special Claims CSS determines that the claim is compensable, they must send the claimant a “Marine Fund Approved Medical Benefits Explanation” letter to notify the claimant of the allowance, and as applicable:

 a.
 Identification of the specific allowed conditions;